LaunchCode-Education-Archived/liftoff-OLD/articles/camelcase/README.md

 print(len(phrase))
 ```

-This will change our list the_words, and allow the length function to return the correct value:
+This will change our list the_words and allow the length function to return the correct value:

 ```nohighlight
 the_words = ["this", "Is", "An", "Example"]